GHK-Cu cost guide

 What should be included in a legitimate GHK-Cu online plan?

-A legitimate plan should explain the route, ingredients, label, storage, refill process, patch-test or slow-start guidance, irritation stop signals, and who answers questions.
+A legitimate plan should explain the route, ingredients, label, storage, refill process, irritation or pause/escalation instructions, and who answers questions.
 If clinician review is included, the intake should cover skin history, scalp symptoms, medications, pregnancy questions, allergies, and current products.

 Is GHK-Cu worth continuing if results are slow?